maueroats/teaching/content/intermediate-cs/ch22a/99-hangman/99c-hangman-keyhandler.md

 2. Write a check-expect that demonstrates what should happen when the person hits a key which is in the word.

-3. Write a check-expect that demonstrates what should happen when teh person hits a key which is not in the word.
+3. Write a check-expect that demonstrates what should happen when the person hits a key which is not in the word.

+3. **Seriously!!** Write check-expects.
+See [my example checks for the key handler](hangman-key-testing.rkt).

 4. Recommendation: Write the helper function `(string-contains-letter? str letter)` that determines if a letter is in the word.